alexandretalbert/alexandretalbert/ebanx_team.md

 ### Achievements / Evidences
 - Ownership of rollouts
 - Comms with critical stakeholders (Nequi challenges.
 Time, QR Code)
+- Accountability on improving our Planning and Prioritization process, ensuring clear view of backlogs for the LAC SQUAD

 ### Keep doing
 ### To improve